 American Airlines have also launched Super Diamond Business Class but also offer excellent lie flat seats which are already in circulation in a reverse herringbone arrangement on its Boeing 777-300 (77W).
 These seats are also incredibly comfortable for sleeping, lie fully flat, are all forward-facing and are private.
 The three American carriers, therefore, offer excellent new products if you can book a flight which features the seats outlined above.

 British Airways Club Class seats currently have no direct aisle access and older Virgin Atlantic products are tatty).

 Book wisely and you are in for a treat, particularly if you book into United Polaris or the American Airlines Super Diamond or reverse herringbone experience.
 These two are the winners and are the best airlines to fly to America in Business Class.
 My top choice is probably American Airlines as they have so many planes offering excellent Business class seats.
 As an example, the current Boeing 777-300 (reverse herringbone layout) flies on a huge number of routes including Dallas (DFW) and Los Angeles (LAX) to Hong Kong (HKG); New York JFK, Miami (MIA), LAX and DFW to London (LHR); JFK and MIA to São Paulo (GRU); and MIA to LAX.

 It is also worth mentioning that there will be a game changer launching around 2020 with the introduction of Concorde like transatlantic Supersonic travel.
 The major players in this market are Boom, backed by Richard Branson, Spike Aerospace, Airbus and Aerion Corp.
-With prices expected to be around $5,000 a ticket, these will offer an exciting and faster alternative to First and Business when travelling transatlantic.
+With prices expected to be around $5,000 USD a ticket, these will offer an exciting and faster alternative to First and Business when travelling transatlantic.